 In June 2019, the Company entered into an assignment agreement with Vintagence Biotechnology Ltd. (Vintagence) (Vintagence 2019 Assignment Agreement).
-Under the terms of the Vintagence 2019 Assignment Agreement, Vintagence assigned and agreed to assign to the Company any and all worldwide rights, title, and interest in and to the Vintagence technology and gave Terms a sublicensing right that allows the Company to grant sublicenses to any of its affiliates and/or to licensees or contractors to perform any portion of the development, manufacture, and/or commercialization of covered compounds or covered products.
+Under the terms of the Vintagence 2019 Assignment Agreement, Vintagence assigned and agreed to assign to the Company any and all worldwide rights, title and interest in and to the Vintagence technology and gave Terns a sublicensing right that allows the Company to grant sublicenses to any of its affiliates and/or to licensees or contractors to perform any portion of the development, manufacture, and/or commercialization of covered compounds or covered products.
 The Company will remain directly responsible for all amounts owed to Vintagence under this agreement, regardless of sublicenses.
 The Company is required to use commercially reasonable efforts to commercialize the covered product in the field in the major markets.

 The Company paid Vintagence a non-refundable, non-creditable upfront payment of \$0.7 million, which was recorded as research and development expense in the Company's statements of operations and comprehensive loss for the year ended December 31, 2019.
 In addition, pursuant to the terms of the Vintagence 2019 Assignment Agreement, the Company agreed to pay Vintagence up to CNY 205.0 million in development milestones for the first covered product.
 The term of the Vintagence 2019 Assignment Agreement will continue in effect on a country-by-country basis until all milestone payments are made.
 The Company has the right to terminate the agreement in its entirety or on a covered product-by-covered product and country-by-country basis, in its sole discretion by giving 60 days advance written notice to Vintagence.
-As of December 31, 2021, the Company has paid \$2.2 million to Vintagence which includes a milestone payment of \$1.5 million in connection with the Company's IND filing for TERN-501 in December 2020.
+As of December 31, 2022, the Company has paid \$4.4 million to Vintagence which includes a milestone payment of \$1.5 million in connection with the Company's IND filing for TERN-501 in December 2020 and a milestone payment of \$2.2 million in connection with the Phase 2a DUET trial in July 2022.
+The Company has not recognized any research and development expense of \$2.2 million during the year ended December 31, 2022 related to this agreement.
 The Company has not recognized any research and development expenses during the year ended December 31, 2021 related to this agreement.
-The Company has recognized research and development expense of approximately \$1.5 million during the year ended December 31, 2020 related to this agreement.